Mexican Hayride (musical): Production

 Produced by Michael Todd, out of town tryouts began at the Shubert Theatre, Boston on December 29, 1943.
 The production opened on Broadway on January 28, 1944 at the Winter Garden Theatre, moved to the Majestic Theatre on December 18, 1944 and closed on March 17 1945 after 481 performances.

 The production was staged by Hassard Short, who also was the lighting designer, with choreography by Paul Haakon, set by George Jenkins and costumes by Mary Grant.
 Various segments were separately directed.
 Dan Eckley directed the opening dance; Lew Kesler directed the songs "Girls" and "Abracadabra"; and Virginia Johnson and Dan Eckley directed the dance "Good-Will Movement".
 The cast featured Bobby Clark (Joe Bascom), June Havoc (Montana), George Givot (Lombo Campos), Wilbur Evans (David Winthrop) and Paul Haakon (Paul).

-In 2011, LOST MUSICALS™, aka The Lost Musicals Charitable Trust 1069268, presented 'Mexican Hayride' in London's Sadler's Wells Theatre.
+In 2011, LOST MUSICALS™, The Lost Musicals Charitable Trust 1069268, presented 'Mexican Hayride' in London's Sadler's Wells Theatre.
 Ian Marshall Fisher directed, Michael Haslam Music Director, cast included Louise Gold, Graham Bickley, Michael Roberts.